Sayandip6/smart_hire_nexus/README.md

-# 🚀 MERN Stack Job Portal
+# 🚀 Smart Hire Nexus

 A full-stack, enterprise-grade job portal application built with the MERN stack (MongoDB, Express.js, React, Node.js).
 This comprehensive platform provides a complete solution for job posting, application management, user authentication, and company profiles with both a robust backend API and a modern React frontend.